Background pattern

 Consult your doctor or pharmacist.

 In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service (Tel.
-91 562 04 20), indicating the medication and the amount ingested.
+91 562 04 20), indicating the medicine and the amount ingested.

 If you forget to take Cefixima Normon

 If you forget to take a capsule, take it as soon as you remember.
-However, if less than 6 hours remain before the next dose, do not take it and resume the usual schedule.
-Do not take a double dose to compensate for missed doses.
+However, if it is less than 6 hours before the next dose, do not take it and resume your regular schedule.
+Do not take a double dose to make up for forgotten doses.

-It is essential to take this medication until the prescribed cycle is completed.
-Do not stop taking cefixima simply because you feel better.
+It is important that you take this medicine until you finish the prescribed cycle.
+Do not stop taking cefixima just because you feel better.
 If you stop taking it too soon, the infection may recur.
-If the person receiving treatment continues to feel unwell at the end of the prescribed treatment cycle or worsens during treatment, inform your doctor.
+If the person being treated continues to feel unwell at the end of the prescribed treatment cycle or worsens during treatment, inform your doctor.

-The following side effects are important and immediate measures will be required if you experience them.
-Stop taking cefixima and seek immediate medical attention if you experience the following symptoms:
+The following side effects are important and will require immediate action if you experience them.
+Stop taking cefixima and go to your doctor immediately if you experience the following symptoms:

 Very rare (may affect up to 1 in 10,000 people):

-• Severe watery diarrhea that may also be bloody
+• Watery and severe diarrhea, which may also be bloody

-• Intense sudden allergic reactions (anaphylactic shock) such as skin rash or hives, itching, swelling of the face, lips, tongue, or other parts of the body, feeling of tightness in the chest, wheezing, or fainting.
+• Sudden severe allergic reactions (anaphylactic shock) such as skin rash or hives, itching, swelling of the face, lips, tongue, or other parts of the body, tightness in the chest, wheezing, or fainting.

 • Severe skin disease with blisters on the skin, mouth, eyes, and genitals (Stevens-Johnson syndrome, toxic epidermal necrolysis) (see section 2.
 What you need to know before taking Cefixima Normon - Warnings and precautions).